Paul Nicholson (darts player): 2010

 In 2010, Nicholson claimed his first PDC title, The Totesport Player's Championship.
-He had to play the quarter-final, the semi-final and the final in the same day.
+He played the quarter-final, the semi-final and the final in the same day.
 In the quarter-final he defeated Adrian Lewis 9–7.
 He then overcame reigning champion Phil Taylor 10–9 in the semi-finals, and followed this up with a 13–11 victory over Mervyn King in the final.
-During the latter stages of the tournament, the crowd started to support Nicholson due to his efforts against higher ranked and more experienced opponents (in particular Taylor), and as a result he relaxed his behaviour leading many pundits such as Alan Warriner-Little to suggest that he might give up the 'bad boy' image and just be himself.
+During the latter stages of the tournament, the crowd started to support Nicholson due to his efforts against higher ranked and more experienced opponents (in particular Taylor), and as a result he relaxed his behaviour leading pundits such as Alan Warriner-Little to suggest that he might give up the 'bad boy' image and just be himself.
 In March 2010, he moved into the top 16 of the PDC Order of merit for the first time.
 In the UK Open 2010, he beat Kirk Shepherd 9–6 in the third round, and 7–9 to Gary Anderson in the fourth round.
 On his World Matchplay debut, he lost 3–10 to Steve Beaton in the first round.

 2011

 In the 2011 World Championship, Nicholson continued reached the second round.
 He won his first title since January 2010 by winning the Crawley Players Championship (1) by defeating Adrian Lewis 6–4.
-He also came through a semi final clash with Gary Anderson defeating him 6–5.
+He also came through a semi-final clash with Gary Anderson defeating him 6–5.

 At the 2011 UK Open, Nicholson won final-leg deciders against Gary Anderson in round four, and Phil Taylor in round five, to reach the quarter-finals.
 He lost 7–10 to eventual champion James Wade.

 At the 2011 World Matchplay, Nicholson defeated Colin Osborne in the first round to secure a second-round match with Raymond van Barneveld.

 At the 2011 Championship League Darts, Nicholson lost 6–1 to Phil Taylor in the final.